Vatican Financial Reform Moves Steadily Along

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-In a rescript (minor decree) issued on Wednesday, the Data Processing Center (CED) will be moved from the Administration of the Patrimony of the Apostolic See (APSA) — the office that handles the Vatican’s property and assets — to the Secretariat for the Economy, which the Pope set up in 2014 to oversee all the Vatican’s administrative and financial structures, including ASPA.
+In a rescript (minor decree) issued May 20, the Data Processing Center (CED) will be moved from the Administration of the Patrimony of the Apostolic See (APSA) — the office that handles the Vatican’s property and assets — to the Secretariat for the Economy, which the Pope set up in 2014 to oversee all the Vatican’s administrative and financial structures, including APSA.

 Vatican Secretary of State Cardinal Pietro Parolin, who signed the rescript on the Pope’s behalf, said the change was made to “guarantee a more logical organization” of the Holy See’s financial records, as well as part of a process of digitization.
 He also said it would help simplify activities crucial to the “correct functioning” of curial bodies.